 Lions Joanne Bechtold and Kyle Jensen were presented the Lions Leader Dog award.
 Both have provided leadership in fundraising activities and other club events.
 Jensen has served as brat sales chairman for several years, organizing each event and supervising their completion.
 Joanne Bechtold has co-chaired the annual Fourth of July parade for a number of years and schedules involvement for all other club activities.

 Lion Joe Bechtold was presented the Dream Catcher award in recognition of his leadership as president for the past two years.
 He also served as a Fourth of July parade committee co-chair for many years and on many committees usually as chairman.

 Lions Scott Bloch, Fran Court and Ken Stommes were presented the Lions Top Dog award.
-Bloch was recognized for his work in organizing and maintaining historical records and files as club historian and information officer.
-Stommes was recognized for his many years of involvement in organizing fundraiser dinners, auctions and for his work as Fourth of July parade chairman for many years.
+Bloch was recognized for his organization and control of fundraising through gambling activities for numerous years.
+Court was recognized for his work in organizing and maintaining historical records and files as club historian and information officer.
+Stommes was recognized for his many years of involvement in organizing fundraiser dinners, auctions and for his work as Fourth of July Parade chairman for many years.

 Lion Jim Meyer was presented the Hearing Research Fellowship in recognition of his effective management of club finance activities for numerous years.
 Prior to serving as club treasurer Lion Meyer was the District 5M8 Governor.

 Service chevrons for years of service were presented to Lion Joanne Bechtold and Sue Kuefler (10 years), Len Walz (15 years), Kyle Schneider (20 years), Steve Shirber and Pete Jansky (25 years) and Fran Court (40 years).